 TA: Which underrated destination deserves to be more famous?

 Denis and Lynn: Moscow deserves to be more famous.
-The city now offers first class hotels, first class restaurants, first class sightseeing museums and attractions.
-This was certainly not the case years ago when I was visiting Moscow, but there has been a tremendous amount of new investment in tourism infrastructure and it is bearing fruit.
+The city now offers first class hotels, first class restaurants, and first class sightseeing, museums, and attractions.
+This was certainly not the case years ago when I was visiting Moscow, but there has been a tremendous amount of investment in tourism infrastructure and it is bearing fruit.
 Moscow today is more attractive as a tourist destination than many other European cities.
 We certainly had a fabulous time in Moscow last year.